alicht/DOM-manipulation/DOM/part2.md

 ![screen shot 2017-11-28 at 9 00 03 am](https://user-images.githubusercontent.com/6153182/33323470-9385251c-d41a-11e7-934c-17931c84235f.png)

 # 4) Query Selectors
-If you have any experience with the jQuery API, you may be familiar with jQuery's method of accessing the DOM with CSS selectors.
+If you have experience with the jQuery API, you may be familiar with jQuery's method of accessing the DOM with CSS selectors.

 ``` javascript
 $('#demo'); // returns the demo ID element in jQuery